wuxyng/TwigMatchOnGraph/README.md

 ## Input
 Both the input query graph and data graph are vertex-labeled.
-A vertex and an edge are formatted as 'v VertexID LabelId' and 'e VertexId VertexId EdgeType' respectively.
-Note that we require that the vertex id is started from 0 and the range is [0,N - 1] where V is the vertex set.
+A vertex and an edge are formatted as 'v VertexID LabelID' and 'e VertexID VertexID EdgeType' respectively.
+Note that we require that the vertex id ranges over [0,|V| - 1] where V is the vertex set.
 The 0 and 1 values of EdgeType denote a child and a descendant edge, respectively.
 The following is an input sample.
-You can also find sample data sets and query sets under the test folder.
+You can also find sample data sets and query sets in the test folder.

 Example:

 ```
 #q 0
-v 0 0 2
+v 0 0
-v 1 1 3
+v 1 1
-v 2 2 3
+v 2 2
-v 3 1 2
+v 3 1
-v 4 2 2
+v 4 2
 e 0 1 0
 e 0 2 0
 e 1 2 1